Senior Lecturer/Associate Professor at Department of Cultural Anthropology and Ethnology, Cultural Anthropology; Employees

 Yet my research is not restricted to this locality only.
 It is as global as the war it investigates.
 With support from the Bank of Sweden Tercentenary Foundation, a recent project of mine investigated violent conflict in emerging global realities, with the aim to develop an analytical framework that can advance our understanding of the global travels of war, made manifest in life stories and lived experiences.
 An open access article from this project published in Current Anthopology can be accessed here.

-As a steering committee member of the Engaging Vulnerability research program at Uppsala University, I will chart vulnerability and resourcefulness as qualities that are differentially distributed.
+As an advisory board member of the Engaging Vulnerability research program at Uppsala University, I will chart vulnerability and resourcefulness as qualities that are differentially distributed.
 I will document contexts and relations that make some beings (human and non-human) and some things more vulnerable than others, in times of both war and peace, and examine what this mean in terms of ethical engagement and practical response.
 I am also interested in theoretical approaches to vulnerability and resourcefulness that can help complement wide-spread yet one-dimensional and damaging stories of suffering and loss.

 With Neil L. Whitehead I have edited Virtual War and Magical Death: Technologies and Imaginaries for Terror and Killing (Duke University Press, 2013).
-Read or download our introduction via Scribd.
+Read/download here.

 For a complete list of my publications, go to the DiVA online database.
-You can also visit me at ResearchGate or Academia.edu.
+You can also visit me at ResearchGate, Academia.edu, or Google Scholar.
 There you will find articles, and also interviews and talks, both print and recorded.
+Or check my ORCID iD.

 Research keyterms (themes that I teach/supervise as well):